rwieruch/nextjs-firebase-authentication/README.md

 ```
 stripe login
+# follow instructions
 stripe listen --forward-to localhost:3000/api/stripe-webhook
+# copy and paste secret
 ```

-Generates a `secret` which can be used in _.env_:
+The `secret` can be used in _.env_:

 ```
 STRIPE_WEBHOOK_SECRET=secret
 ```

-Then fake a request with Stripe CLI `stripe payment_intents create --amount=100 --currency=usd` or use the web application's Stripe Checkout feature.
+Then fake a request with Stripe CLI `stripe payment_intents create --amount=100 --currency=usd` will work.
+Make sure the application is running too.
+Or use the web application's Stripe Checkout feature for real.